TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

 Most importantly, a good understanding of the Python grammar processed by the internal parser is required.
 For full information on the language syntax, refer to :ref:`reference-index`.
-The parser itself is created from a grammar specification defined in the file :file:`Grammar/Grammar` in the standard Python distribution.
-The parse trees stored in the ST objects created by this module are the actual output from the internal parser when created by the :func:`expr` or :func:`suite` functions, described below.
+The parser itself is created kutoka a grammar specification defined in the file :file:`Grammar/Grammar` in the standard Python distribution.
+The parse trees stored in the ST objects created by this module are the actual output kutoka the internal parser when created by the :func:`expr` or :func:`suite` functions, described below.
 The ST objects created by :func:`sequence2st` faithfully simulate those structures.
-Be aware that the values of the sequences which are considered "correct" will vary from one version of Python to another as the formal grammar for the language is revised.
-However, transporting code from one Python version to another as source text will always allow correct parse trees to be created in the target version, with the only restriction being that migrating to an older version of the interpreter will not support more recent language constructs.
-The parse trees are not typically compatible from one version to another, though source code has usually been forward-compatible within a major release series.
+Be aware that the values of the sequences which are considered "correct" will vary kutoka one version of Python to another as the formal grammar for the language is revised.
+However, transporting code kutoka one Python version to another as source text will always allow correct parse trees to be created in the target version, with the only restriction being that migrating to an older version of the interpreter will not support more recent language constructs.
+The parse trees are not typically compatible kutoka one version to another, though source code has usually been forward-compatible within a major release series.